jamesw201/infrastructure-graph/README.md

 [√] create json transform from AST
 [√] get relationship specs from yaml
 [√] build relationships from templated attribute values
+[√] build relationships from json values

+[ ] create react diagrams from the output of the AST

 [ ] build mechanism for traversing AST by simple jmespath expressions
-[ ] build relationships from json values

-[ ] create react diagrams from the output of the AST

 [ ] create security policies which run against the AST

+[ ] show security violations on the react FE, overlays will highlight the offending resources and show a code snippet of the offending template lines

 [ ] create rdf transform from AST

-[ ] show security violations on the react FE, overlays will highlight the offending resources and show a code snippet of the offending template lines

 [ ] deploy to lambda function
 [ ] query the AST